 International travel must adhere to Academic Policy 1835.00 Travel for Students, Faculty and Staff which governs university travel outside the U.S. No university funds may be authorized prior to approval for the travel.
-The Policy restricts travel to locations that have a Department of State (DOS) Travel Advisory of Level 3 or 4, or Center for Disease Control (CDC) Travel Health Notice level 3.
+The Policy restricts travel to locations that have a Department of State (DOS) Travel Advisory of Level 3 or 4, or Center for Disease Control (CDC) Level 3 Travel Health Warning.
 Travelers should refer to the appropriate DOS and CDC websites to understand travel warnings and risks.

-Violations of the international travel policy and study abroad policies, including abiding by local testing, masking or other requirements while traveling (such as weekly testing at the Rome Center) will be reported to OSSC.
+Violations of the international travel policy and study abroad policies for students, including abiding by local testing, masking or other requirements while traveling will be reported to OSSC.

 Travelers should also be aware that travel limitations are in place between some countries.
 Plan appropriately for potential restrictions and/or quarantine requirements.

 Petition for Exception to the International Travel Policy